privacyidea/privacyidea/doc/glossary/index.rst

         specific tokeninfo and set user-defined tokeninfos.

    Token
-        All token information is stored in an SQL database, while you may choose, which database you want to use. privacyIDEA uses SQLAlchemy to map the database to internal objects.
-        Thus you may choose to run privacyIDEA with SQLite, MySQL, PostgreSQL, Oracle, DB2 or other database.

         PrivacyIDEA supports a great variety of different token types.
         They each have different requirements concerning configuration and how the authentication works.
 This chapter explains the authentication modes, lists the